Khan/style-guides/style/react.md

 - `render()`

-If you need to execute any of the above listed side effects, it must be done in `componentDidMount` or later in the component lifecycle.
-These parts are not executed server-side.
+If you need to execute any of the above listed side effects, you must do so in `componentDidMount` or later in the component lifecycle.
+These functions are not executed server-side.

 ----------------------------------
 ### React libraries and components